joshturge-io/auth/README.md

 This service uses [JSON Web Tokens](https://jwt.io/) to verify a users session.
-For security reasons these tokens expire within a short amount of time, to prevent getting logged out every 10-15 minutes this service also provides refresh tokens which allows for renewing sessions.
+For security reasons these tokens expire within a short amount of time, to prevent getting logged out every 10-15 minutes this service also provides refresh tokens which allow for renewing sessions.
 A more detailed explanation of this pattern can be found [here](https://hasura.io/blog/best-practices-of-using-jwt-with-graphql/).

 ## Getting Started